 Ms. Maddy is an intern finishing her Master’s in Social Work at WNMU.
 She has been riding horses all of her life and worked everywhere from the El Paso Sheriff’s Posse running the barn to the Battered Woman’s Shelter in Las Cruces.
 Maddy wants to one day work as a full time therapist working with children with challenging backgrounds and helping them heal using horses.
 Maddy runs the Horses4Homeschoolers program and is available for private and group lessons during the week.

 Ms. Lauren is an English Riding Specialist who works with youth of all ages.
 She has been riding for 25 years.
 Lauren also assists in lessons for children with special needs.
 Interesting fact: Ms. Lauren competed in a Western-Style Gymkhana riding in an English Saddle and gave all those cowboys a run for their money!

 Kira is a specialist in Dressage, Hunter/Jumper and English Riding in general.
 With over 15 years experience with horses, she is a PATH Certified Therapeutic Riding Instructor-in-Training and spent more than 10 years as an instructor at Therapeutic Horsemanship of Hawaii.
 Kira is able to train both horse and rider and can be hired to fix your horse’s bad habits as well as your rider’s!
 We are lucky to have Kira here at the barn for the next two years or so, as long as her husband is stationed at Fort Bliss.

-If it ain’t broke, don’t fix it…. if it IS broke, call Sam!!
-Sam grew up on a working cattle ranch and is our resident jack of all trades.
-From welding fences to building saddle racks, Sam keeps the place running!
+If it ain’t broke, don’t fix it…. if it IS broke, call Sebastian!
+Sebastian has worked on farms and ranches all of his life and is our resident jack of all trades.
+From welding fences to building saddle racks, Sebastian keeps the place running!

 Les Hirsch, Adminstration

-Les is Kimber’s husband of almost 29 years.
+Les is Kimber’s husband of more than 29 years.
 That pretty well explains his role around the barn.